CedricMi/BBCSOD-S1-Template/README.md

 # Presonus Studio One template for the BBC Symphonic Orchestra - Discover Edition virtual instrument
 #OneOrchestra
-This template is saved as a song for customization https://github.com/CedricMi/BBCSOD-S1-Template/blob/master/BBC%20SO%20Discover%20Simple%20Template.song, and as a template for immediate use, one saved in the correct folder (Your main Studio One content folder/templates/v4):
+This template is saved as a [song for customization](https://github.com/CedricMi/BBCSOD-S1-Template/blob/master/BBC%20SO%20Discover%20Simple%20Template.song), and as a [template for immediate use](), one saved in the correct folder (Your main Studio One content folder/templates/v4):

 adjust it to taste, then save it as a template in Studio One.
 You can then create new songs by selecting this template in the User templates.